kiprotichbettn/CodeYouJobBoard/Documentation.md

  * @file jobBoard.html
  * @description Displays the main job listings page for the CODE:You Job Board project.
  * Provides dynamic filtering, searching, and data visualization for available jobs
- * retrieved via the backend API (Google Sheets or MongoDB).
+ * retrieved via the backend API (JSON data or MongoDB).
  *
  * @section Overview
  * The Job Board page serves as the central hub where users can view, search,